Market Risk Analytics

 |CLASS TEST||Online test mid semester||

-1 hour online test worth 25% module weight
+30 minutes open book online test worth 25% module weight

 Teaching and Learning Strategy

 2-hour lecture per week, including some practical sessions within this time.

 8-hours private study per week on average.
 This will involve revising lecture material, completing exercises, and textbook readings.